yotoplay/examples/readme.md

 # Yoto Sample Apps

-This repository contains sample apps for the Yoto platform.
+This repository contains example apps for the Yoto platform.

 ## Getting Started